sy052/EST_wassup01_TEAM__4/README.md

       - Train Data Count: 14000=2000*7
       - Test Data Count: 70000=1000*7
 ## EDA
--
+1) Classifying pain as a psychological and expression of physical pain.
+	- Psychological pain was similar to a sad expression, so it was judged that it was difficult to discern from sadness.
+2) Learn 14000 by classifying it into train and validation in an 8:2 ratio, respectively.

 ![image](https://github.com/Bong-HoonLee/EST_wassup01_TEAM__4/assets/38178158/49bac0d8-42d5-4d08-947e-8f88950f26a4)
 ![image](https://github.com/Bong-HoonLee/EST_wassup01_TEAM__4/assets/38178158/8713ac5f-f3db-4e95-930e-bd8b05b9d5ef)
 ## Models
 - You can check the list at config.py
 1) List of Neural Network models used to train models (total:18)
 	- alexnet
 	- convnext_tiny
 	- densenet121
 	- efficientnet_v2_s
 	- googlenet
 	- inception_v3
 	- mnasnet0_5
 	- mobilenet_v3_large
 	- resnet18
 	- resnet34
 	- resnet50
 	- resnet101
 	- vgg11_bn
 	- vgg13_bn
 	- vgg16_bn
 	- vit_b_16
 	- swin_t
 	- custom

 2) Finally selected neural network models (total:10)
 : Select by considering the appropriate model and performance for the chatbot
 	- Yolo v8
 	- AlexNet
 	- DenseNet121
 	- EfficientNet
 	- VGG
 	- ResNet
 	- ViT
 	- swin_t
 	- MobileNet
 	- Custom model

 # result
 - we chose the YOLO with the fastest and the highest accuracy<br><br>